Terms and Conditions

 1.1.7.
 Complete and sign this application form, including agreeing to the terms and conditions of the rebate program.

 ELIGIBILITY FOR A REBATE

-Rebates will not cover products or equipment for domestic, recreational or social activities and must be for use on-farm in NSW.
+2.2.
+Rebates will not cover products or equipment for domestic, recreational or social activities and must be for used for work purposes for the NSW business.

 CLAIMING FOR A REBATE

+3.1.
 Effective from 17 February 2021, $2000 is available per eligible ABN.
-Eligible applicants can lodge any number of rebate applications to reach the rebate amount of $2000 under one ABN which can include a combination of up to $2,000 for a SSV, up to $600 per OPD, up to $90 per helmet and up to $500 per drone, so long as the total is not more than $2,000.
+Eligible applicants can lodge any number of rebate applications to reach the rebate amount of $2000 under one ABN.

 CONFLICT OF INTEREST

-SafeWork NSW workers and contractors are not eligible to apply for a rebate during any period in which they are employed by SafeWork NSW or are providing services to SafeWork NSW.
+4.2.
+SafeWork NSW and NSW Farmers Association workers and contractors are not eligible to apply for a rebate during any period in which they are employed by either SafeWork NSW or NSW Farmers Association, or are providing services to SafeWork NSW or NSW Farmers Association.

 REFUND OF A REBATE